They might be, depending on two things: the type of disability benefit you get and your overall income.

 - As with other types of income, you can make quarterly estimated tax payments to the IRS or elect to have federal taxes withheld from your Social Security payments to avoid a larger bill at tax time.

-- Thirteen states — Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont and West Virginia — tax some or all disability benefits.
+- Twelve states — Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Utah, Vermont and West Virginia — tax some or all disability benefits.
 Rules differ by state.
 Contact your state tax agency to learn more.

 - Back pay — past-due disability benefits you can get in a lump sum from Social Security if you face a lengthy delay in getting approval for your claim — count toward provisional income for the year in which you receive them.
 That could bump your income over the threshold for taxation of benefits.
 If this happens, the IRS offers alternative calculation methods that may reduce the tax impact.
 You'll find details in IRS Publication 915.